Table of contents

 Enhanced User Experience

-Using product variants adds value to the user experience.
+Using a variant adds value to the user experience.
 Each type of variant has its own demand.
 A black t-shirt will most likely have a higher demand than a purple t-shirt.
-If you don’t customize the whole user experience on your online stores with product variants, visitors will not be able to browse through product variants and make a customized purchase.
+If you don’t customize the whole user experience on your online stores with variants, visitors will not be able to browse through variants and make a customized purchase.

 Improving the Customer Experience